-Here's The Worst Personality Trait Of Each Zodiac Sign
+These Are The Worst Traits of Each Zodiac Sign - SHE'SAID'

 Taurus

 Earthy Taurus is a fixed sign, which means they are solid and dependable.
-They’re also materialistic, incredibly greedy and tend toward gluttony.
+That is, you can depend on them to be materialistic, incredibly greedy and tend toward gluttony.
 Good luck getting them to change their minds or ever take a risk in their whole stubborn, miserable lives.

 Gemini